 Most of us have something in our lives that we tried and just didn’t do well at it.
 For me, that would be scuba diving!
 One way to boost our confidence and self-esteem is to try something again and see what happens.
-Many times, we may not realize that other things going on in our life may have caused us to not do well at something.
-Maybe you were too stressed at the time, worried about family or your job or, maybe, you were suffering some health issue that you were unaware of until later.
+Many times, we may not realize that other things in our life may have caused us to not do well at something.
+Maybe you were too stressed at the time, worried about your family or your job, or perhaps, you were suffering some health issue that you were unaware of until later.
 Trying something again at a later time and under different life circumstances may actually result in you doing whatever it is well.
 A different mindset, more mature, a different set of priorities, values, etc. may actually allow you to accomplish something you previously could not.
 (BTW … I tried scuba diving again and still didn’t do well.
 I discovered in this endeavor that I am claustrophobic!
 So, no going underwater with a mask for me.)

-Pick something that you know you can do, but have never tried before.
+Pick something that you know you can do but have never tried before.
 Maybe take up yoga or spin-cycling?
 It might be an art class or ceramics.
 Join a book club.
-Find something that interests you and just go for it.
+Find something that interests you, and just go for it.
 Again, make it something realistic that you know you can do.
-Choose something that fits into your lifestyle, interests and especially your schedule.
+Choose something that fits into your lifestyle, interests, and especially your schedule.

-However, it is also important to do some things on your own.
+However, it is also essential to do some things on your own.
 Take a day trip somewhere or a long weekend trip by yourself.
 Take a new class on something by yourself.
 Whatever interests you, do it by yourself.
-The act of doing something by yourself means that you must rely only on you.
+The act of doing something by yourself means that you must rely only on yourself.
 You must make decisions without anyone else’s input or opinion.
 You must face any challenge by yourself and figure it out.
 Spending time by yourself makes you believe more in yourself and, thus, you got it …. increases your confidence and self-esteem.
-So have a healthy balance in life of doing things with others and doing things alone.
+So have a healthy balance between doing things with others and doing things alone.

 One’s emotional and psychological well-being hinges on many factors in our life.
 Thus, our level of self-esteem and confidence is a direct reflection of those things.
-Having a high level of confidence in yourself is essential to living a full and happy productive life.
+Having a high level of confidence in yourself is essential to living a full and happy, productive life.
 Here are a few benefits of staying confident:

 Ladies, our minds are powerful!
 As I have written before, what we put into our minds or allow into our minds has a direct connection to what manifests in our lives.
 What we feed our minds results in how we think of ourselves.
 Nothing is more important than what YOU think about YOU!
 I am not saying that it is easy to not compare ourselves to others or to listen to those who have negative things to say about us.
 However, you must love yourself and know who you truly are regardless of what others say.
-Self-love is critical to a happy, health life.
-The more you love yourself, the happier you are and the less you listen to the chatter of others.
+Self-love is critical to a happy, healthy life.
+The more you love yourself, the happier you are, and the less you listen to the chatter of others.
 Feed your mind positive things every day about yourself!!
 Go out and know you are beautiful, you are strong, you are courageous, and you’ve got this world by the tail.
-See what amazing things happen when you know who you are and have confidence in you!
+See what amazing things happen when you know who you are and have confidence in yourself!